zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 # Setup

 Please read [here](https://vivanewvegas.moddinglinked.com/setup.html) for instructions on how to properly do a clean installation of the game.
+Next, follow these steps to install the Wabbajack:

 1. Create a folder outside of any default Windows folders (I recommend `C:\Modding\Viva New Vegas`) - this is where the list will be installed to.